Common Use Cases

 This example shows how you can use an Exit when the user clicks a Button.

-In this scenario, when a Button is clicked, it executes the goToExit action and it will redirect the flow through the respective exit to the specified node (Figure 13).
+In this scenario, when a Button is clicked, it executes the goToExit action and it will redirect the flow through the respective exit to the specified component (Figure 5).

 <Flex padding="8" direction="column" gap="4" width="100%" height="100%">